babaralijamali/RtspScan/README.md

 # RtspScan

-RTSP Port Scanner and Streamer used to scan and open any camera which is connected to internet.
+RtspScan is a Port Scanner and Streamer used to scan and open any camera which is connected to internet.